Co-operation with peDOCS

 The "Selective Access" model: "Selective Access" refers to making a title accessible by excerpts, i.e. enabling access to contributions from collective works or journal articles.
 Such a model is associated with a strong teaser effect for the promotion of the complete work.
 Hence, numerous publishing houses decide to make one or several contributions from a newly issued collective work openly accessible on pedocs simultaneously to the printed edition, or even ahead in time.
 However, this model can also serve to present older collective works or journals to the scholarly community.
 As a special "add-on", peDOCS offers an "ordering option" inviting the user of a contribution from a collective work to placing an online order for the full work via buchhandel.de.

 The "Delayed Access" model: "Delayed Access" allows for a secondary publication on pedocs following a period of embargo.
-The duration of this period is determined by the publishing houses.
+The duration of this period is determined by the publishing houses and data providers.
 The German Research Foundation (DFG) recommends a period of twelve months.
 "Delayed Access" is often opted for by publishing houses if the costs of a title have been redeemed and the publisher, too, believes an open access provision is desirable.
 Evidently, the individual models do not stand alone, and they can be combined.
 Experience has shown that the "Selective Access" model also fulfills an important teaser function when conjoined with the "Delayed Access" model, for instance when contributions from an older collective work are published in Open Access format.

 The "Out of print" model: As a specific type of "Delayed Access", publications can be made accessible that are out of print.
 The publishing houses do not have to finance any expenses for making these titles available online to the scientific community, In most cases, this model is applied to rendering older monographs or complete stocks of journals openly accesible.